koriaf/ausdigital-tap/docs/2.0/index.md

 Receiving TAPs may also use the signature as a filter (messages with invalid signatures MAY be dropped by receiving TAPs, rather than delivered).
 This allows TAPs to buffer trusted components from anonymous denial of service attacks.

-When a valid message is received, the TAP issues an HTTP 200 status and returns a response body with `Content-Type: application/json`, containing a HATEOS-style list of callback URLs.
+When a valid message is received, the TAP issues an HTTP 200 status and returns a response body with `Content-Type: application/json`, containing received message information and optional HATEOS-style list of callback URLs.

 ```
 {